unitreerobotics/avp_teleoperate/README.md

 ## 3.2 ✋ Inspire hands Server (optional)

-> Note: If the selected robot configuration does not use the Inspire dexterous hand, please ignore this section.
+> Note: If the selected robot configuration does not use the Inspire dexterous hand (Gen1), please ignore this section.

 You can refer to [Dexterous Hand Development](https://support.unitree.com/home/zh/H1_developer/Dexterous_hand) to configure related environments and compile control programs.
 First, use [this URL](https://oss-global-cdn.unitree.com/static/0a8335f7498548d28412c31ea047d4be.zip) to download the dexterous hand control interface program.
 Copy it to **PC2** of  Unitree robots.